Terms and Conditions

 We will use information you provide primarily for the provision of legal services to you and for related purposes only including updating and enhancing client records, analysis to help us manage the Firm’s statutory returns and legal and regulatory compliance.

 We may from time to time send you information which we think may be of interest to you.
-If you do not wish to receive that information please notify our office in writing.
+If you do wish to receive that information please notify our office in writing.

 External firms or organisations including (but not exclusively) the Solicitors Regulation Authority and the Legal Aid Agency may conduct audits or quality checks on our practice as part of their regulatory duties.
 These external firms or organisations are required to maintain confidentiality in relation to your files.